robzienert/community/rfc/plugins.md

 Halyard configs can be used to inform services of their _initial state_.
 When a service starts up, it will notify Front50 of what in-process plugins are installed, however Front50 will be responsible for determining the enabled state.

 Using Front50 as a source of truth will require extension of PF4J.

+#### Sending Plugin Configuration to Deck

+While Front50 will be the source of truth for which plugins are enabled, we can pass that data via settings.js today and transition to using Front50 when it is ready.
+Using settings.js as an intermediate step allows us to collect feedback from selected users in order to improve the user experience in the future.

+Replacing/Updating the templating format for settings.js is out of scope for this project, so we propose to pass that data via a string that Deck can parse to determine which Plugins are installed.

 ### Protobuf as the Remote Contract
 As a departure from PF4J, plugin contracts will be defined as Protobuf messages (not services), so long as they are _remote capable_.
 If a plugin is in-process only, and there’s no expectation that it becomes available for remote plugins, it does not need to define its contract as protobuf.